The Most Common Reasons Car Insurance Companies Cancel Policies

 | Non-renewal (any reason) | 30–60 days |

-Always check your specific state's Department of Insurance website for the exact requirements, as these can vary significantly.
+Always check your state's Department of Insurance website for the exact requirements, as these vary significantly and are updated periodically.

 Your Rights and How to Appeal a Car Insurance Cancellation